rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

 There are also some common bad practices related to concerns that should be avoided.
 An example is extracting methods into a concern just to reduce the size of a class.
 We may be gaining readability from this but we lose explicitness and responsibilities are still in the class, only that they were hidden in another file.
 Another example are bidirectional dependencies in concerns, which is the same as assuming that a superclass knows the implementation details of its subclasses, something we should avoid.
 An even worse version of this last case is dependency between concerns.
 A proper concern should then be free of these dependencies and have a single well-defined responsibility.

-Rails encourages the use of concerns and there are lots of articles that promote them, but its wrong use has led to even be considered an anti-pattern.
+Rails encourages the use of concerns and there are lots of articles that promote them, but its incorrect use has led to even be considered an anti-pattern.
 Quoting Bryan Helmkamp, CEO at CodeClimate: “Any application with an app/concerns directory is concerning.”
 [1]

 Should we really use concerns then?
 Even when taking into account all the considerations mentioned, it is difficult to apply them properly, and using concerns usually means having multiple places where we hide the complexity of our models, making them more difficult to understand and maintain.
 There isn't really a reason to use them when we have more explicit, representative and scalable alternatives, including any of the patterns mentioned in the article.
 The choice between these depends on the context they are going to be used, but if it doesn’t seem like any applies, you can go for the Services/Service Objects pattern.